A NEW APPROACH TO CONGRESS

 re-enter civilian life.
 The growing population of homeless veterans is an unacceptable consequence of

 inadequate and under-utilized federal programs.
 We need to elect a congresswoman who will work

 to improve the quality of life for our veterans by reevaluating and updating our current laws meant to

 address their needs.
 We should never leave behind those that have served our country.

-As an African immigrant myself I understand the system and know the difficulties of gaining US Citizenship and the lives of the families effected.
-CD4 needs improved regulations on amnesty for undocumented immigrants, humane living conditions and asylum seekers need adequate processing to alleviate the fears of the current immigration system.
+As an African immigrant myself I understand the system and know the difficulties of gaining U.S. Citizenship and how the lives of the families are affected.
+CD4 needs improved regulations on amnesty for undocumented immigrants and their humane living conditions, and asylum seekers need adequate processing to alleviate the fears of the current immigration system as well.